 - ½ cup heavy whipping cream

-- In the bowl of your stand mixer fitted with paddle attachment, cream butter and peanut butter together on medium-high speed for 2-3 minutes, or until light, creamy, and lightened a few shades.
+- In the bowl of your stand mixer fitted with a paddle attachment, cream butter, and peanut butter together on medium-high speed for 2-3 minutes, or until light, creamy, and lightened a few shades.

-- Scrape down sides of bowl, add powdered sugar, and mix until combined.
+- Scrape down sides of the bowl, add the powdered sugar, and mix until combined.

 - Add heavy cream and beat on medium-low until combined and smooth.
 Turn mixer to high and beat for 4 minutes, or until frosting is light and fluffy.

 - Deep Dish Peanut Butter Chocolate Chip Pie